-This practical and interactive 2-day programme will ensure you understand where your organisation is exposed and how you can successfully protect against risk.
+This practical and interactive two-day programme will ensure you understand where your organisation is exposed and how you can successfully protect against risk.

 Legal risk is just part of the framework of risk and reward which business people have to manage.
 Once an organisation establishes a legal or risk department, there can be a tendency for business people to abdicate responsibility and the in-house lawyer effectively confiscates the management of legal risk.
 Poor management of legal risk can impair the prosperity and growth of a business by an accumulation of ineptitude or the drama of a showstopper.

 It is undeniable that an organisation will be more agile in today’s demanding environment if it is:

 In today’s uncertain world with political upheaval having an impact on regulatory regimes and contractual commitments, legal risk can be exacerbated by making assumptions that prove to be flawed.
 Brexit is just one example of this.
 Whilst in-house lawyers cannot reliably predict what the outcomes might be, we can assist our organisations to manage the uncertainty.

 This interactive two-day seminar has been designed for in-house lawyers and business people who need to work together to ensure that the relevant legal risks can be well managed with reliable, but not cumbersome, processes, as well as awareness and compliance programmes.